Twice as nice: why bunnies need a friend

 Love isn’t all they need

 It’s undeniable that rabbits make wonderful family pets.
 They have distinct personalities, form close bonds, are smart, and love to explore and can be affectionate and playful.
 But, like any pet, they are a big responsibility.
-While they may not need regular walks in the same way a dog does, rabbits do need lots of space to exercise and play and thrive when they have lots to do and discover.
+While they may not need regular walks in the same way a dog does, rabbits do need lots of space to exercise and play, and blossom when they have lots to do and discover.